 20) Yahoo!
 Green—Yahoo! has gone green with Yahoo!
 Green, a website on all things environmental.
 This site contains a ton of resources, including environmentally friendly tips and cost cutting tricks that you can put into practice.

 21) Use Black Google—It is said that computer pages with more white in them consume more energy.
 True or false?
-According to articles and blogs, the answer is it depends upon the type of monitor being used.
+According to blogs, the answer is it depends upon the type of monitor being used.
 So when spending countless hours on Google, take a look and give Black Google a try on your monitor.

 22) Use Rechargeable USB Batteries—Take re-charging batteries to a whole new different level by using re-chargeable USB batteries.
 That’s right.
 They come in the popular AA size and work like regular USB keys that you plug into USB ports to charge them up.
 They’re compatible with most of your gadgets and your computer.